Non-centrosymmetric, transverse structural modulation in SrAl4, and elucidation of its origin in the BaAl4 family of compounds: Experimental and computational details

 \subsection{Single-crystal x-ray diffraction data processing}

 The EVAL15 software suite \cite{schreursamm2010a} was used for processing the SXRD data.
 Each temperature comprises two runs, one with and another without 2$\theta$ offset of the detector.
 The two runs were integrated separately, and subsequently merged in the module ANY of EVAL15.
-SADABS \cite{sheldrick2008} was used for scaling and absorption correction with Laue symmetry $4/mmm$ for the data measured at 293 K (periodic phase), with Laue symmetry $mmm$ for the runs collected at 200, 120 and 100 K (CDW phase), and with Laue symmetry $2/m$ ($\mathbf{b}$-unique) at 20 K (low-temperature phase).
+SADABS \cite{sheldrick2008} was used for scaling and absorption correction with Laue symmetry $4/mmm$ for the data measured at 293 K (periodic phase).
+Different Laue symmetries were employed for the runs collected at 200, 120 and 100 K (CDW phase), depending on the symmetry of the structure model being tested (compare Tables S2--S4 in the Supplemental Material \cite{sral4suppmat2023a}).
+Laue symmetry $2/m$ ($\mathbf{b}$-unique) was used for the SXRD data at 20 K (low-temperature phase).
 The resulting reflection files were imported into the software JANA2006 \cite{petricekv2014a, petricekv2016a} for structure refinements.
-Tables \ref{tab:sral4_cdw_crystalinfo} and \ref{tab:sral4_ampl}, and Tables S2--S4 in the Supplemental Material \cite{sral4suppmat2023a} give details of the analysis, crystallographic information, atomic coordinates and modulation amplitudes.
+Tables \ref{tab:sral4_cdw_crystalinfo} and \ref{tab:sral4_f222_ampl}, and Tables S2--S6 in the Supplemental Material \cite{sral4suppmat2023a} give details of the analysis, crystallographic information, atomic coordinates and modulation amplitudes.